Schleswig-Holstein: State of Federal Germany

-After World War II, the Prussian province Schleswig-Holstein came under British occupation.
+After World War II, the Prussian province of Schleswig-Holstein came under British occupation.
 On 23 August 1946, the military government abolished the province and reconstituted it as a separate Land.

+On 9 September 1946, the British and Soviets offered Denmark South Schleswig, in the Septembernote.
+In this note, they gave Denmark carte blanche on how to deal with the German-speaking South Schleswigers, whether to integrate them into the Danish state or to forcibly expel them from South Schleswig, as was being done to Germans in Eastern Europe.
+Denmark's then Prime Minister, the Liberal Party's Knud Kristensen, enthusiastically accepted the offer of South Schleswig reunification with Denmark.
+A survey showed that 75% of the Danish population supported the incorporation, 500,000 signatures had been collected in support of it, and the Danish South Schleswig Association had sent the government a formal request for incorporation.
+However, the dominating Social Liberal Party feared that Denmark might again face destructive wars like the two Schleswig Wars once Germany recovered from World War II.
+Given that the Germans had conquered Denmark in six hours during the German invasion of Denmark, they believed Denmark would not stand a chance in such a scenario.
+Therefore, they pressured the Prime Minister to call for new elections, where the Liberal Party did not secure enough votes to form a government.
+The Social Democrats won the election with a minority government and could not gather a strong enough mandate for the incorporation of South Schleswig.
+This outcome created outrage within the Danish population and was considered a scandal.

 Due to the forced migrations of Germans between 1944 and 1950, Schleswig-Holstein took in almost a million refugees after the war, increasing its population by 33%.

 A pro-Danish political movement arose in Schleswig, with transfer of the area to Denmark as an ultimate goal.
 This was supported neither by the British occupation administration nor the Danish government.
 In 1955, the German and Danish governments issued the Bonn-Copenhagen Declarations confirming the rights of the ethnic minorities on both sides of the border.
 Conditions between the nationalities have since been stable and generally respectful.